stephen-swensen/fsharp-tutorials/002-fsx-applications/README.md

 this is necessary for all secondary files (the module name doesn't matter).
 It's a quirk of the way `fsharpi` loads scripts (without it, modules defined within secondary files will not be visible).

-We can evaluate `app.fsx` within `fsharpi` with `fsharpi --load:app.fsx`.
+We can run `app.fsx` with `fsharpi` using `fsharpi app.fsx`.
 That's great for development, but at the end of the day we want an executable that we can distribute or deploy.
 We can do that using `fsharpc`:

 ```
 fsharpc -o bin/app.exe app.fsx